Jaisalmer Monuments Entrance Fees and Timings

 Patwon ki Haveli

-Patwon ki Haveli Entry Fee and Timings.
+Patwon ki Haveli Entry Fee and Timings

-Monument's Name Entrance Fee Per Person Timing
+Monument Name Entrance Fee Per Person Timing

-Patwon ki Haveli INR - 20 per person for Indians 9:00 am – 5:00 pm
+Patwon ki Haveli INR 20 per person for Indians 9:00 AM to 5:00 PM

 Salim Singh ki Haveli

-Salim Singh ki Haveli Entry Fee and Timings.
+Salim Singh ki Haveli Entry Fee and Timings

-Monument's Name Entrance Fee Per Person Timing
+Monument Name Entrance Fee Per Person Timing

-Salim Singh ki Haveli INR 20 (Indian) 08:00 AM – 05:00 PM (every day)
+Salim Singh ki Haveli INR 20 (Indian) 8:00 AM to 5:00 PM (every day)

 INR 100 (Foreigner)

-INR 50 (Still)
+INR 50 (Camera)

 INR 100 (Video)